 We collected QMNIST data (BSD-style license, \url{https://github.com/facebookresearch/qmnist/blob/main/LICENSE}) according to \cite{qmnist19} and from links therein.
 QMNIST was created to be similar in structure to MNIST, with a training set composed of 60,000 images of digits (``Train/60K'') and a test set of 10,000 digits (``Test/10K'').
 These two sets turn out to have non-overlapping writer-IDs, which is ideal for our requirement that test writer's handwriting is not seen during training.
 We constructed a training dataset by randomly selecting from the ``Train/60K'' set, including both the query and target bag.
 To construct the validation and test datasets, we first split ``Test/10K'' into two sets with non-overlapping writer-IDs and then drew random samples from each set.
 By construction, the sample sizes of the train/dev/test datasets are 21,509/2,408/2,253 respectively (the same sample sizes for all rounds of experiments were used to draw random samples), and the proportions of their exemplar labels are approximately 50:50.
 In an exemplar, the bag size $N$ varies between 3 and 25, with a mean of $6.9$ instances per target bag and a variance of $6.4$ approximately.

-We employed ResNet-18 \cite{resnet15} as the feature extractor, initialized by a set of pre-trained weights based on ImageNet.
+We employed ResNet-18 (\cite{resnet15}) as the feature extractor, initialized by a set of pre-trained weights based on ImageNet.
 The pre-trained weights were downloaded from \url{https://pypi.org/project/image-classifiers} (MIT License).
 Prior to inputting the QMNIST images into ResNet-18, we resized them from their original size of $(28\times28)$ to $(32\times32)$, because this is the minimum input size required by ResNet-18.
 After putting an image through ResNet-18, we obtained its feature vector by applying a ``Global Average Pooling'' (GAP) on the output of the feature extractor's penultimate layer.

 The learning rate of the RMSprop optimizer was piece-wise constant: 1e-4 for the first 5 epochs, 5e-5 for the next 15 epochs, and 2e-5 for the remaining epochs.
-The mini-batch size was 768, and the early-stopping criterion was non-improving validation accuracy for 30 epochs.
-The number of heads was two for any verification models that support multi-head attention.
+The mini-batch size was 768, and the early-stopping criterion was non-improvement of validation accuracy for 30 epochs.
+The number of heads was two for multi-head attention, when applicable.